Samantha-A-Taylor/Samantha-A-Taylor/README.md

 # About Me 👋
 ***
-Hello, and welcome to my introduction page!
-I am @Samantha-A-Taylor, a bioinformatician and recent M.S. graduate from the University of North Carolina - Charlotte as of May 2022.
-I have a range of computational skills that I have aquired over the last 4 years, and am proficient in:
+Hello, and welcome to my page!
+I am @Samantha-A-Taylor, a bioinformatician and M.S. graduate from the University of North Carolina at Charlotte.
+I have a range of computational skills that I have aquired over the years, and am proficient in:

-     - Python3/Pandas
+     - Python3
-     - SQL/SQLite
+     - SQL
-     - R/Rstudio
+     - R
      - Bash/Unix

 # Education :mortar_board: